datarchy/datarchy.github.io/content/code/20200820_spark_rows_number/index.md

 |           4|           244|
 +------------+--------------+
 ```
 At this point, we have calculated the size of each partition (the number of rows per partition).
-In order to calculate the global offset of each partition, we will do an aggregation over a window specification, so that we compute for each partition the sum of sizes of its preceding partitions :
+In order to calculate the global offset of each partition, we will do an aggregation over a window specification, so that we compute for each partition the sum of sizes of its preceding partitions:
 ```scala
 import org.apache.spark.sql.expressions.Window